gkothar1/marss-riscv-docs/source/sections/running-full-system.rst

 	$ export PYTHONPATH=/usr/lib64/python2.7/site-packages/
 	$ env-update

 The system is ready for use.
-It has a working GCC compiler, ssh, git and `more <https://github.com/bucaps/marss-riscv-images/blob/master/riscv32-unknown-linux-gnu/PACKAGES>`_.
+It has a working GCC compiler, ssh, git and more.

 Load the benchmark and the simulation utility programs inside the guest VM
 ==========================================================================